chrfrantz/IG-Parser/README.md

 ## Overview

 IG Parser is a parser for IG Script, a formal notation for the representation institutional statements (e.g., policy statements) used in the Institutional Grammar 2.0.
-The parser can be used locally, as well as via a web interface that produces tabular output of parsed statements (currently supporting Google Sheets format).
+The parser can be used locally, as well as via a web interface that produces tabular output of parsed statements (currently supporting CSV and Google Sheets format).
 In the following, you will find a brief introduction to the user interface, followed by a comprehensive introduction to the syntactic principles and essential features of [IG Script](#ig-script).
 This includes a set of [examples](#examples) showcasing all features and various levels of complexity, while highlighting [typical mistakes](#common-issues) in the encoding.
 As a final aspect, the [deployment](#deployment) instructions for IG Parser are provided.

 The conceptual background of the Institutional Grammar 2.0 is provided in the corresponding [article](https://doi.org/10.1111/padm.12719) and [book](https://newinstitutionalgrammar.org), augmented with supplementary operational [coding guidelines](https://arxiv.org/abs/2008.08937).